 • Develop a strategy for the media, including how often you’ll be on TV, radio, or print

-• Get endorsements from critical people in your community who voters well respect
+• Get endorsements from critical people in your community who voters will respect

 • Figure out where to spend money on advertising- newspapers?
 Radio?
 TV?
 Social media?
 Billboards?